-EEM was formed in July 2010 when the Homes & Communities Agency (HCA) approached Pete Smith (now EEM Chief Executive) who was working at Nottingham City Homes at the time.
-The idea behind EEM was that if Landlords joined together and brought in bulk, massive savings could be made.
-So there we have it, EEM was born with 5 Member Organisations.
+Efficiency East Midlands was formed in July 2010 when the Homes & Communities Agency (HCA) approached Pete Smith (now EEM Chief Executive) who was working at Nottingham City Homes at the time.
+The idea behind EEM was that if organisations collaborated to procure in bulk, substantial savings could be made.
+With 36 years Public Sector experience, Pete set up Efficiency East Midlands, starting with just 5 founding members within the East Midlands region.

 EEM works so well because members work together to deliver sophisticated asset management solutions, driving both quality up and cost down.
 By planning and delivering their asset investment programmes collaboratively, EEM members secure cost savings and added value “non- cashable” benefits.
 We work directly with members, contractors and the supply chain to work more effectively and to co-ordinate a range of employment and training initiatives.